 am not a qualified professional.
 Please seek the advice of a medical professional in regards

 Here are two great articles to get started with:

 The Disorder is Sensory, New York Times, 6/05/07

 In Praise of Mud

-dirty."
-He cannot be persuaded to paint at the easel, jump in the mulch, or wriggle on the floor like a caterpillar,
+to get dirty."
+He cannot be persuaded to paint at the easel, jump in the mulch, or wriggle on the floor like a

-potatoes!"
+couch potatoes!"
 Good news: Big Potato and Potato Chip spent time together.
-Bad news: they limited their sensory
+Bad news: they limited their

 What's wrong here?
 Have our children lost the freedom to get down and get dirty?
 Growing up to be tidy is